Wednesday March 1st 2017

 Wednesday 6th January 2016

-an illustrated talk by
+Heritage Trees in Scotland an illustrated talk by Donald Rodger, Arboricultural Consultant

 At 7.30pm

-Wednesday 3 December 2014:
+Wednesday 3rd December 2014

 Christmas Event – Notable bodies and Christmas spirit